How the £2,500 Energy Price Guarantee works

-Here's a full breakdown of rates in each region if you are a prepay customer (PLEASE NOTE, Octopus' Smart Prepay customers will pay the same rates as Direct Debit customers).
+Here's a full breakdown of rates in each region if you have a prepay meter.
 You can also download a PDF of the rates here.

 *The Economy 7 cap, as shown in these tables, is a 'blended average'.
 This means that suppliers can alter day and night price levels so long as together, their average price does not exceed the Energy Price Guarantee cap.
 (This means the day price may be higher than the cap, for example).

 How does the Energy Price Guarantee work?

 The Energy Price Guarantee will be applied automatically, starting on October 1st.
 It will sit on top of the government’s existing support.

 If you’re on a variable tariff (like Flexible Octopus):

 The Energy Price Guarantee will be a discount on your unit prices, bringing them down to around 34p per unit of electricity, and 10.3p per unit of gas.

 That’s the average across the UK, but there’s slight variation depending on where you live, and how you pay.